PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features: Introduction

 \section{Introduction}

 LLM-integrated applications are widely deployed in the real world for many use cases, which leverage an LLM (called \emph{backend LLM}) to perform various user tasks.
-For instance, Microsoft deploys Bing Copilot that uses GPT-4 as the backend LLM to provide answers to user questions based on the webpages from the Internet~\cite{bing_url}; Google deploys AI Overviews that uses Gemini as the backend LLM to provide an overview for users' search results~\cite{google_search_gemini}; OpenAI deploys SearchGPT which also uses ChatGPT to generate answers to user questions~\cite{searchgpt}.
-Beyond these examples, there are many other LLM-integrated applications, e.g., app stores such as Poe~\cite{poe_link} and GPT Store~\cite{gpt_store_link} host diverse customized LLM-integrated applications for various purposes, such as translation, programming, and web search.
+For instance, Microsoft deploys Bing Copilot that uses GPT-4 as the backend LLM to provide answers to user questions based on the webpages from the Internet~\cite{bing_url}; Google deploys AI Overviews that uses Gemini as the backend LLM to provide an overview for users' search results~\cite{google_search_gemini}.
+OpenAI deploys SearchGPT which also uses ChatGPT to generate answers to user questions~\cite{searchgpt}.
+Recently, the scope of these applications has expanded with LLM-driven autonomous agents, which further integrate backend LLMs with external environments.
+These agents are granted direct access to external resources such as email accounts, code repositories, and APIs, enabling them to complete high-level tasks effectively by retrieving and processing data from these diverse sources~\cite{openai2024operator,anthropic2024computeruse}.
+Figure~\ref{fig-llm-integrated-application} shows an overview.